Killswitch Engage: Lineup changes and Alive or Just Breathing (2001–2004)

-For a brief time in 2000 and 2001, ex-Overcast guitarist Pete Cortese joined Killswitch Engage, but left when he became a father.
+Ex-Overcast guitarist Pete Cortese briefly joined Killswitch Engage in 2000, but left when he became a father in 2001.
 Killswitch Engage began writing new material for their second album in November 2001.
 Mixed in January at Backstage Studios by producer Andy Sneap, the album was titled Alive or Just Breathing, after lyrics in the song "Just Barely Breathing".
 A music video for the single "My Last Serenade" increased the band's exposure, and the album peaked at number 37 on the Top Heatseekers chart.
 The band then embarked on their First Nationwide tour in 2002 in support of the album.

-Following Alive or Just Breathings release, the album having been written and recorded for two guitarists, the band decided to expand and become a fivesome; Dutkiewicz moved to guitar and former Aftershock drummer Tom Gomes filled in the vacant drummer position.
-After Leach was married on April 20, 2002 and began touring again he fell into a depression, which had affected his performances.
-Leach's screaming vocals came across more emotionally-driven instead of powerful and, while on tour, he would spend long hours in the tour bus only to come out to perform the shows and immediately thereafter retreat back to the bus.
-Leach left the band a few days before Killswitch Engage was meant to play a show and sent the band members an e-mail telling them he had quit.
-On Leach's end, he remarked "I didn't have the mental energy to face them, or even call them on the phone.
-Rather, I was at a point in my life where I just didn't want to face any of them so I wrote them a long email explaining, like, I'm just done", while D'Antonio said in an interview that "after three years of hanging out with the dude, and considering him a brother, to just get an email was a little bit harsh."
+Following Alive or Just Breathings release, the band expanded to a fivesome; Dutkiewicz moved to guitar and former Aftershock drummer Tom Gomes filled in the vacant drummer position.
+After Leach was married on April 20, 2002 and began touring again, he fell into a depression, which affected his performances.
+Leach's screaming vocals came across more emotionally driven instead of powerful, and while on tour, he would spend long hours in the tour bus only to come out to perform the shows and immediately retreat back to the bus.
+Leach left the band a few days before Killswitch Engage was meant to play a show and sent the band members an email telling them he had quit.
+Leach remarked, "I didn't have the mental energy to face them, or even call them on the phone.
+Rather, I was at a point in my life where I just didn't want to face any of them so I wrote them a long email explaining, like, I'm just done."
+D'Antonio said in an interview that "after three years of hanging out with the dude, and considering him a brother, to just get an email was a little bit harsh".